userfrosting/i18n/README.md

 $translator->loadLocaleFiles("en_US");
 ```

 The above will load the files located in the `locale/en_US` directory.
-You can also define a second language in `loadLocaleFiles`.
-This second language will be loaded on top of the other.
+You can also define a more than one language using multiple `loadLocaleFiles`.
+The other languages will be loaded on top of the other.
 For example:

 ```
-$translator->loadLocaleFiles("en_US", "es_ES");
+$translator->loadLocaleFiles("en_US");
+$translator->loadLocaleFiles("es_ES");
 ```

 This will use the `english` translation as a base and load the `spanish` translation on top.
 All keys not found in the spanish translation will fallback to the english one.